bsaintjo/pod5-rs/pod5frame-py/README.md

 ## Why use this package?

-- If you are familiar with polars and want to explore POD5s with a DataFrame API.
-If you prefer pandas you can convert polars DataFrames using `.to_pandas()`.
+- If you are familiar with polars/DataFrame API, this package makes it easy to pull out any POD5 data into a polars DataFrame.

 ## Why not use this package?